An Overview of NES Rendering

 Let’s look at Mario.
 He’s composed of four sprites.

 We’ll ignore the positions and focus on the Tile ID and the Attributes.
-We’ll look up the tiles the same way we did for the background and OR the two bytes together to get numbers from 0 to 3.
+We’ll look up the tiles the same way we did for the background and combine the two bytes together to get numbers from 0 to 3.

 We now have palette indexes but we don’t know which palette to use.
 That’s what the attribute byte is for.
 Bit 1 and Bit 0 are the index into the sprite section of the frame palette (Palette 4 through Palette 7).
 For Mario, the attributes byte is 00, so Bit 1 and Bit 0 are 0.
 That means the palette is Palette 0 of the sprite palettes, or Palette 4 of the entire frame palette.